Achievable logoAchievable logo

 V=∫y=cy=dA(y)dy

-The expressions for A(x) and A(y), the area of a cross section, will depend on the specific geometrical shape.
+The expressions for A(x) and A(y) (the area of a cross section) depend on the specific geometrical shape.

 Use the formula for the area of a square A=s2.

-s is the distance between the curves - the side length of a square at any x.
+Here, s is the distance between the curves.
+That distance becomes the side length of the square at a given x (or at a given y, depending on the slicing direction).

 The region bounded by y=x,y=−x, and x=4 forms the base of a solid.
 Find the volume of the solid where the cross sections are: